 Crutchfield Fellowship Endowment

-In June 2007, the Furgason Fellowships were established by Ed Harte and Joe Hornblower in honor of Dr. Robert Furgason, President Emeritus of Texas A&M University-Corpus Christi and founding Executive Director of the Harte Research Institute for Gulf of Mexico Studies.
-The purpose of the endowment is to fund teaching and research fellowships at HRI exclusively from Mexican or Cuban universities.
-In August 2010, the purpose of the fellowship was expanded to include funding of conferences, workshops, and symposia on subjects related to the Gulf of Mexico.
+The Furgason Fellowships were established by Ed Harte and Joe Hornblower in honor of Dr. Robert Furgason, President Emeritus of Texas A&M University-Corpus Christi and founding Executive Director of HRI.
+The endowment funds teaching and research fellowships at HRI exclusively from Mexican or Cuban universities, as well as the funding of conferences, workshops, and symposia on subjects related to the Gulf of Mexico.

-Dr. John "Wes" Tunnell Jr. Fellowship
+Dr. John "Wes" Tunnell, Jr. Fellowship

-In April 2016, a new fellowship was established to continue the teaching legacy of long-time educator, author and marine scientist Dr. Wes Tunnell, Harte Research Institute (HRI) for Gulf of Mexico Studies Endowed Chair for Biodiversity and Conservation Science.
-The fellowship will support a Mexican or American graduate student with a commitment to research in Mexico while he or she pursues graduate education at HRI.
+In April 2016, a fellowship was established to continue the teaching legacy of long-time educator, author and marine scientist Dr. John “Wes” Tunnell, Jr., HRI Associate Director and Endowed Chair for Biodiversity and Conservation Science.
+The fellowship supports graduate students from Mexico or the United States who are committed to research in Mexico while pursuing their graduate education at HRI.